NeiloErnesto89/project1-ux/README.md

 ### Features Left to Implement

 I feel there is plenty of room for feature implementation so I hope as I develop as a developer that I can adapt the site, adding more technical complexity but keeping it simple and user-friendly.
-Another feature idea
+As mention previously, I wanted to have a 'city pollution comparision' as a main technical feature of the website, however I will leave that one on the long finger, until I have the necessary exepience under my belt.

 ## Technologies Used